Which is more important, brand building or business growth?

 So to answer the question I asked in the title, marketers should concentrate not only on brand building for business growth but most importantly of all, on their ever-changing customers.

-If you’d like more ideas and a clear roadmap for moving to a future-oriented marketing approach, then DOWNLOAD a free sample of my book “Winning Customer Centricity”.
+If you’d like more even ideas and a clear roadmap for moving to a future-oriented marketing approach, then why not download a copy of my book “Winning Customer Centricity”?

 This post is based upon and is a regularly updated version of an article first published on C3Centricity in 2016.